openhab/openhab1-addons/bundles/action/org.openhab.action.pushover/README.md

 * `pushover(String apiToken, String userKey, String message, int priority)`
 * `pushover(String apiToken, String userKey, String message, String device, int priority)`
 * `pushover(String apiToken, String userKey, String message, String device, String title, String url, String urlTitle, int priority, String soundFile)`

+The action calls have to be configured in the above sequence, if you need to omit one of the call parameters you may use a null value or two double quotes.
+In this case any default values from `services/pushover.cfg` will be used.
+Note that you cannot use a null value for int priority.

+### Example

+Send a message without a sound, omit String url and String urlTitle.

+* `pushover("test message", 1, null, null, "none")` or
+* `pushover("test message", 1, "", "", "none")`